 Sonic Kyoto – I love this gorgeous soundscape of Japan’s ancient capital, a ‘city of a thousand springs and a million loudspeakers, and three sonic anachronisms…’ by composer and producer Robert Iolini.
 This piece conveys so much more about Japan than wordy, over narrated documentaries because it encourages us to remain immersed in the space around the sounds.
 Broadcast on ABC RN’s Into the Music in 2011.
 Sound Engineer was Mark Don.
 Listen for the ‘three sonic anachronisms…’

 Heart of the Journey – this moving story about Lucy Dann, who travels from Broome to Japan in search of her father with producer Mayu Kanamori incited that ‘driveway moment’ for me.
 This narrative goes to the heart of what it means to be Australian.
 First aired on ABC RN’s Radio Eye in 2000, and received a Special Commendation at the UN Media Awards as well as recognition at the NAIDOC Awards in 2001.
 Produced by Mayu Kanamori, Lucy Dann and Nick Franklin.
 Sound engineering by John Jacobs.

-….more stories coming…currently chasing up Japanese War Brides by Dai Le, The Rise and Fall of the Japanese Male by Roger Pulvers, Hybrid Wrestling by Tony McGregor, Australia/Japan: A love story by Virginia Baxter and Keith Gallasch…among others….keep an ear out!
+….more stories coming…currently chasing up Japanese War Brides by Dai Le, The Rise and Fall of the Japanese Male by Roger Pulvers, Australia/Japan: A love story by Virginia Baxter and Keith Gallasch…among others….keep an ear out!